KozorovitskiyLaboratory/crossbill/README.md

 Some known errors:
 - from crossbill.daq import MCCdaq
-(If an error shows up related to this line of code, it is likely due to missing Instacal - ensure that Instacal - from Meurement Computing - was installed properly.)
+(If an error shows up related to this line of code, it is likely due to missing Instacal - ensure that Instacal - from Measurement Computing - was installed properly.)

 ## Below folders are available in the `crossbill` project page at github or zenodo